-Pakachere Backpackers & Creative Centre started in Zomba in 2011 by Dutch NGO Be-More as a place for volunteers to relax, party, have a hot shower and eat European food.
+Pakachere Backpackers started in Zomba in 2011 by Dutch NGO Be-More as a place for volunteers to relax, party, have a hot shower and eat European food.
 It is a unique place where local and international people meet.
-Pakachere aims to be a social place where people from different backgrounds meet for a drink, to share knowlegde, and get inspired.
+Pakachere aims to be a social place where people from different backgrounds meet for a drink, a chat and/or a nice meal..

-Pakachere is a combination of a backpackers hostel for guests to stay and a creative centre for people to meet.
+Pakachere is backpackers lodge with dorm beds and 3 private rooms.
 Besides Dutch owners, the place is run by local people with Malawian management.
-At the moment we employ seventeen people at Pakachere who get the chance to develop their skills in the hospitality industry.
+At the moment we employ eleven people at Pakachere who get the chance to develop their skills in the hospitality industry.
 We try to work as much as possible with independent suppliers for our purchases and buy all products locally.

-Pakachere is the meeting place in Zomba where local and international people gather, develop, share and inspire each other.
+Pakachere is the meeting place in Zomba where local and international people meet in an informal environment.

-Pakachere is a social business, with as main focus the backpackers hostel offering accommodation to people from all over the world.
+Pakachere is a social business; the main focus is to offer clean and safe meeting place to people from all over the world.

 Meet the owners

-Jeroen & Annelies moved to Malawi in August 2015 because ‘they could’.
+Jeroen & Annelies moved from the Netherlands to Malawi in August 2015 because ‘they could’.
 Both had a history working in Africa; Jeroen did deep forest expeditions in the Congo (DRC) doing research into chimpanzees.
 Annelies worked for Music Mayday, supporting local cultural organisations in Ethiopia, Eritrea, Tanzania and South Africa in development through music & arts.
 Jeroen traveled a lot in Africa and visited almost every country in Sub-Sahara Africa, staying in Malawi twice in 1997 and 2003.
-When Annelies suggested to move to Africa for while, Jeroen didn’t have to think long to suggest Malawi because it is a beautiful, safe and stable country.
+When Annelies suggested to move to Africa, Jeroen didn’t have to think long to suggest Malawi because it is a beautiful, safe and stable country, and – Annelieses’ only requirement – English speaking.
 So they both gave up their permanent jobs at uni in The Netherlands and moved to Malawi hoping to find work.

-Both work at Chancellor College.
-Jeroen is chief technician of the Biology Lab; Annelies lectures Intercultural Communication.
-They also teach a couple of hours Biology & Business Studies at Sir Harry Johnston international school while Jonathan and Linda look after Pakachere.
-You will also find the couple at the festivals Lake of Stars, Sandfest and Tumaini, either volunteering and/or partying.
+Jeroen is chief technician of the Biology Lab at Chancellor College (University of Malawi); Annelies works fulltime at Paka supporting Jona and Linda.
+You are likely to bump into the couple at the festivals Lake of Stars, Sandfest and Tumaini, either volunteering and/or partying.